jvlahos/coding-standards/README.md

 ## Nesting
 Avoid unnecessary nesting.
 Just because you can nest, doesn't mean you always should.
 Consider nesting only if you must scope styles to a parent and if there are multiple elements to be nested.

-* At most, aim for two levels.
+* At most, aim for two levels of specificity.
-* Nest [psuedo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) and media queries at the end of the declaration block, separated from other properties by an empty line.
+* Nest psuedo-classes and media queries at the end of the declaration block, separated from other properties by an empty line.

 <a name="css-comments"></a>